AhmedElshaarany/CarND-Behavioral-Cloning-P3/README.md

 ####3.
 Training Process

-I randomly shuffled the data set and put 30% of the data into a validation set.
+30% of the data into a validation set.
 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was 60.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

 ####4.
 Working on Track 2